Substantive due process: Later development

 Some justices have argued, however, that a substantive due process claim may not be necessary in cases of this type, as it is possible for those laws to be deemed to violate "First Amendment principles" as well.
 Justice Anthony Kennedy speculated in the 2000 case of Troxel v.
 Granville that current Supreme Court doctrine prohibits the judiciary from using the Due Process Clause instead of an applicable specific constitutional provision if one is available.

 The right to marry a person of a different race was addressed in Loving v.
 Virginia, in which the Court said, in 1967, that its decision striking down anti-miscegenation laws could be justified either by substantive due process, or by the Equal Protection Clause.
 The unconstitutionality of bans on and refusals to recognize same-sex marriage was decided partly on substantive due process grounds by Obergefell v.
 Hodges in 2015.
 A right to have children was addressed in Skinner v.
 Oklahoma, but the Court in Skinner, in 1942, explicitly declined to base its decision on due process but instead cited the Equal Protection Clause since the Oklahoma law required sterilization of some three-time felons but not others.
 A substantive due process right of a parent to educate a young child (before ninth grade) in a foreign language was recognized in Meyer v.
 Nebraska, in 1923, with two justices dissenting, and Justice Kennedy has mentioned that Meyer might be decided on different grounds in modern times.
 Laws that "shock the conscience" of the Court were generally deemed unconstitutional, in 1952, in Rochin v.
 California, but in concurring, Justices Black and Douglas argued that pumping a defendant's stomach for evidence should have been deemed unconstitutional on the narrower ground that it violates the Fifth Amendment's right against self-incrimination.
 The Court, in O'Connor v.
 Donaldson, in 1975, said that due process is violated by confining a nondangerous mentally ill person who is capable of surviving safely in freedom.
 Chief Justice Burger's concurring opinion was that such confinement may also amount to "punishment" for being mentally ill, violating the Court's interpretation of the Eighth Amendment in Robinson v.
 California.
 Freedom from excessive punitive damages was deemed to be a due process right in BMW v.
 Gore, in 1996, but four justices disagreed.
 The Court, in Cruzan v.
 Missouri, decided, in 1990, that due process is not violated if a state applies "a clear and convincing evidence standard in proceedings where a guardian seeks to discontinue nutrition and hydration of a person diagnosed to be in a persistent vegetative state".

-In 2022, the Court declared that the right to an abortion is not deeply rooted in the nation’s history, and therefore is not among unenumerated rights in the constitution by virtue of the Due Process clause.
+The Glucksberg Test

+In Washington v.
+Glucksberg (1997), the Court articulated a "history and tradition" test, which consists of two prongs: whether the asserted right was narrowly articulated, and whether such articulation was "deeply rooted in the nation's history".
+This test has been inconsistently applied, most notably being relied upon by the majority opinion in Dobbs v.
+Jackson Women's Health Organization (2022).